mikelo/ace-source/README.md

 2. Build the Docker image:
     ```sh
-    docker build -t ace-app .
+    podman build -t ace-app .
     ```

 ### Running the Docker Container

 1. Start a container from the image:
     ```sh
-    docker run -d -p 7600:7600 -p 7800:7800 ace-app
+    podman run -d -p 7600:7600 -p 7800:7800 ace-app
     ```

 ### Notes

 - The `entrypoint.sh` script is expected to be part of the project repository and should handle the startup logic for the ACE application.
-- Modify the `Dockerfile` and `entrypoint.sh` as needed to fit the specific requirements and configurations of your ACE application.
+- Modify the `Containerfile` and `entrypoint.sh` as needed to fit the specific requirements and configurations of your ACE application.

 ## License

-By using this Dockerfile and associated scripts, you agree to the terms and conditions of the IBM license agreement.
+By using this Containerfile and associated scripts, you agree to the terms and conditions of the IBM license agreement.

 ## Contributing